Deadfire-/docker-alpine/README.md

 and set various parameters in your applications to output more detail, enable debugging modes, and so on.
 In this base image it does the following:

-* Sets zabbix-agent to output logs in verbosity
 * Shows all script output (equivalent to set -x)

 ## Maintenance